 To say Kristin Cavallari has been busy would be an understatement.
-There’s her ongoing shoe collection with Chinese Laundry; her minimalist jewelry line, Emerald Duv (co-created with her best friend Chelsea Bulte); her soon-to-be-released new book, Balancing in Heels; and, most recently, the launch of her new lifestyle app created by DWNLD, Kristin Cavallari Official.
-Oh, and did we mention she also happens to be pregnant with her third child?
+There’s her minimalist jewelry and apparel line, Uncommon James; her successful 2016 book, Balancing in Heels; and her E! reality television show, Very Cavallari.
+Oh, and did we mention she also happens to have three children?
 It’s enough to make any normal human feel a bit overwhelmed, but Cavallari is taking it all in stride, like she’s done it all before—which, in a way, she has.
 After skyrocketing to fame with her role in MTV’s Laguna Beach, she’s shown that she’s not one to stay quiet about causes she believes in, pop culture-related or not; since her reality TV debut, she’s participated in campaigns for PETA and NOH8, and traveled to Kenya to do charity work with One Kid One World.
-In her more recent role as a lifestyle figure, Cavallari proves she has plenty of wisdom to share on the beauty front, too—and we’re all ears, naturally.
+In her role as a lifestyle figure, Cavallari proves she has plenty of wisdom to share on the beauty front, too—and we’re all ears, naturally.

 When you’re online, what sites do you visit for health and beauty inspiration?

-Cavallari: I wash my face morning and night with a tea tree foaming face wash, then in the morning I mix Avéne Clean-Ac Hydrating Cream ($22) with a peptide gel.
-At night, I use a Clarisonic ($149) to wash my face, then follow it with a vitamin C serum two to three times a week, a peptide gel once or twice a week, and rose-hip oil the other nights.
-I use RéVive Moisturizing Renewal Eye Cream ($150) and make sure that whatever I put on my face, I put on my neck and chest as well.
+Cavallari: I wash my face morning and night with a tea tree foaming face wash, then in the morning I mix Avéne Clean-Ac Soothing Cream ($23) with a peptide gel.
+At night, I use a Clarisonic to wash my face, then follow it with a vitamin C serum two to three times a week, a peptide gel once or twice a week, and rose-hip oil the other nights.
+I use RéVive Moisturizing Renewal Eye Cream and make sure that whatever I put on my face, I put on my neck and chest as well.

 You seem quite diligent about skincare, which is awesome.
 Is your hair routine the same?
 What’s your go-to shampoo and condition routine?

-Cavallari: I switch up my shampoo and conditioner periodically between Davines Love Smoothing Shampoo ($25) and Conditioner ($29) and DpHue Blonde Shampoo ($24) and conditioner ($24)—it's purple, to help brighten blondes!
+Cavallari: I switch up my shampoo and conditioner periodically between Davines Love Smoothing Shampoo and conditioner and DpHue Blonde Shampoo and Conditioner—it's purple, to help brighten blondes!

 What’s the one thing you never leave the house without doing?

 Cavallari: Slightly!
 I get more breakouts and clogged pores during pregnancy.
-I recently rediscovered my Clarisonic ($149), and it honestly makes a huge difference.
+I recently rediscovered my Clarisonic, and it honestly makes a huge difference.

 What about natural beauty products—any favorites?